-Stage 1: Participant perspectives on four potential interventions components
+Stage 1: participant perspectives on four potential interventions components

-Student, staff and sexual health workers' views on the four potential intervention components are summarised below.
+Student, staff and sexual health charity staff views on the four potential intervention components are summarised below.
+Participants are coded numerically except for where the identification was uncertain; these are depicted using a '?'.